-Our squeegee system has only one operator-serviceable adjustment.
-That adjustment is the thumb wheel directly in front of the squeegee blade.
+Our squeegee system on the XR has only two operator-serviceable adjustments.
+The adjustment knob directly in front of the squeegee blade and the caster height.
 By turning this knob you pivot the squeegee back and forth increasing or decreasing the amount of air allowed into the squeegee under the bottom of the front blade.
 The basic adjustment you are trying to achieve is to have the squeegee PERFECTLY parallel with the floor.
 From that point, rocking the squeegee forward about one half degree of pitch will reduce air leak.
 Rocking the squeegee backwards about one half degree will increase the air leak.